barton-willis/operator_algebra/README.md

 ### Documentation

-User documentation for this package is in the folder `doc`.
-Additionally, there is a demo file.
+The user documentation is located in the doc folder.
+Additionally, a demo file is included.
 To run this demo, append the path to the `operator_algebra` package to `file_search_demo`.
 Now you should be able to run the demo using the commands:
 ```
 (%i1) load(operator_algebra)$